erikvullings/deep-copy-ts/README.md

 # deep-copy-ts

-A deep-copy utility function for TypeScript, based on [ts-deepcopy](https://github.com/ykdr2017/ts-deepcopy).
+A deep-copy (a.k.a. clone) utility function for TypeScript, based on [ts-deepcopy](https://github.com/ykdr2017/ts-deepcopy).
 Explore it in [CodeSandbox](https://codesandbox.io/s/laughing-pare-636xh).

 ## Installation